natan-ber/FEM-bus-door/README.md

 > Gmsh Menu: File\Save Mesh

 ## FEM with Julia
-Now it is time to make FEM calculations using [Gridap](https://gridap.github.io/Tutorials/dev/pages/t003_elasticity/) library in Julia, where are also tutorials for working with FEM that have inspired us a lot.
+Now it is time to make FEM calculations using [Gridap](https://gridap.github.io/Tutorials/dev/pages/t003_elasticity/) package in Julia, where are also tutorials for working with FEM that have inspired us a lot.

 Firstly we have to import the meshed model into Julia.
 Gridap doesn't support .msh files and supports only .json files.
-Fortunately, there is a library 'GridapGmsh' that can handle the .msh format.
+Fortunately, there is a package 'GridapGmsh' that can handle the .msh format.
 Remember to set the right path for the file location.
 ```
 using Gridap
 using GridapGmsh